 Zambia's Barbra Banda scores the 1000th goal in Women's World Cup history

-HAMILTON, New Zealand — Barbra Banda of Zambia scored the 1,000th goal in Women’s World Cup history with her penalty kick in the 31st minute against Costa Rica on Monday.
+HAMILTON, New Zealand — Barbra Banda scored the 1,000th goal in Women’s World Cup history with a penalty kick in the 31st minute of Zambia's 3-1 win over Costa Rica on Monday.

 The 23-year-old Zambia captain used a clever stutter in her run up to make goalkeeper Daniela Solera jump before sending her penalty to the left with ease.
 Soon after, FIFA posted its congratulations to Banda on social media.